Make homemade gremolata with garden herbs

 Make homemade gremolata with garden herbs to enrich and give more flavour to all your cooking; it's so quick and easy.

-Herbs are in the main so easy to plant in pots or any sunny spot; many of them grow like weeks, and I'm not exaggerating.
-There is really no reason to pay a fortune for them at the supermarket.
-And by turning them into condiments like gremolata and pesto they can be readily frozen in small bottles for enjoyment through the whole year.
+Herbs are in the main so easy to plant in pots at any sunny spot.
+Many of them grow like weeds; and I'm not exaggerating.
+There is really no reason to pay a fortune at the supermarket.
+And by turning parsley, basil and cilantro into condiments like gremolata and pesto they can be readily frozen in bags for enjoyment throughout the whole year.

 How to make cilantro gremolata